stephenberry/glaze/docs/json.md

 ## JSON Conformance

-Glaze is fully RFC 8259 compliant with UTF-8 validation.
-By default, it uses two optimizations:
+Glaze is RFC 8259 compliant.
+UTF-8 encoding is always validated when reading.
+Two further checks are off by default for performance:

 - `validate_skipped = false`: Faster parsing by not fully validating skipped values (does not affect resulting C++ objects)
 - `validate_trailing_whitespace = false`: Stops parsing after the target object